doriansmiley/lotusJS/README.md

 lotusJS
 =============

 LoutsJS is a framework based on x-tag and lavenderJS for developing HTML5 applications using web components.
-The framework is an adaptation of the MVP pattern in an IOC (Inversion of Control) container, but implements web components in the presentation layer replacing the need for a templating engine (MVWC).

 # Model View Presenter Framework that supports Web Components!